matiasmartineza/pvpoke/README.md

 ## Top 25 Team Combinations (Great League)

-The `src/scripts/top25triplets.js` script exhaustively evaluates every team of three from the top 25 Great League meta.
-Each trio is tested against the meta across the 0-0, 1-1, and 2-2 shield scenarios to find the highest-scoring combination.
+The `src/scripts/top25triplets.js` script exhaustively evaluates every team from the top 25 Great League meta.
+By default, it evaluates teams of three, but you can specify teams of six (or other sizes) with the `--team-size` option.
+Each team is tested against the meta across the 0-0, 1-1, and 2-2 shield scenarios to find the highest-scoring combination.

 Run the script locally with: